magamba/magamba.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a doctoral student in Machine Learning and Computer Vision, working under the supervision of Prof. [Mårten Björkman](https://www.kth.se/profile/celle) and Prof. [Hossein Azizpour](https://www.kth.se/profile/azizpour) at [KTH Royal Institute of Technology](https://www.kth.se).
-My research is focused on investigating the factors of implicit regularization in deep learning, as imposed by network architecture, learning algorithm and natural data.
+I am working as a researcher in Deep Learning as part of Prof. [Hossein Azizpour](https://www.kth.se/profile/azizpour)'s group at [KTH Royal Institute of Technology](https://www.kth.se).
+My research is focused on investigating the factors of implicit regularization in supervised and self-supervised learning, as imposed by network architecture, learning algorithm and natural data.

+I hold a Doctoral degree in Computer Science from KTH, which I obtained in 2024.
+[My thesis](/assets/pdf/thesis.pdf) studied implicit regularization of deep networks interpreted as spline functions, focusing on emerging smoothness properties of overparameterized networks.

 My work lies at the intersection of geometry and probability, and is aimed at characterizing generalization in deep learning by studying regularity of neural networks interpreted as functions, as well as functional symmetries in parameter space.
 My research interests include generalization, robustness, mode connectivity, hidden symmetries, and geometry of neural representations.